DmytroNorth/Text_To_Subtitles-Python/README.md

 # Text to Subtitles - Python

+This is a fork of the original project from [DmytroNorth](https://github.com/DmytroNorth/Text_To_Subtitles-Python).

+I tried to make it more pythonic and more easily importable as a module.

+This project can be easily implemented into and enhanced by the library [srt](https://github.com/cdown/srt).

+---

 ![main2](png/main2.png)

 This python file **creates subtitles of a given length** from **text paragraphs** that can be easily imported into any **Video Editing software** such as FinalCut Pro for further adjustments.